 - You can better drive people to your site and through your booking process.

 - You can preemptively keep domain squatters from using the domain against you.

 - You gain more control over your own brand.

 Even if you don’t own your own domain, having your own website allows you to post as much information about your B&B as you want, in whatever manner you deem appropriate.
-You can present better quality pictures than would currently be possible on Facebook or Pinterest.
-You could also offer types of interactive online experiences that simply would not be possible on social media or simple 3rd party online listings.
+You can present better quality pictures than would currently be possible on Facebook or paid social ads.
+You could also offer types of interactive online experiences that simply would not be possible on social media or third party online listings.

 Examples of events your B&B could sponsor:

 - Trade conferences